xRuiAlves/wvat-presentation/presentation/wvat.md

 Do feel free to ask questions!

-You many contribute to the tool at
+You may contribute to the tool at

 [github.com/tempto/wvat](https://github.com/tempto/wvat)